GagePielsticker/AWS-Webhook-Template/README.md

 - If the lambda errors or its undeliverable, the SQS currently will retry sending the message to 2 times, you can change this in the template with the `maxReceiveCount` policy.
 - You can change the email recieving alerts as well as the alert limits in the templates alarm section.

+### Considerations

+- If updating the queue names on an already deployed queue, this will break the api until the new api gateway deploys fully.